Toricane/skytrain-tracker/README.md

 -   **Date-Aware Scheduling:** The application is smart enough to know the current day and only displays the schedule for vehicles that are active today (e.g., weekday vs. weekend service).
 -   **Transit Route Overlays:** Displays the exact GPS-tracked routes of all transit lines with their official TransLink colors.
 -   **Interactive Route Toggle:** A dedicated toggle button allows users to show/hide the route overlays while maintaining proper layer ordering.
+-   **Progressive Web App (PWA):** Install on your device for native app-like experience with offline functionality.
+-   **Dark Mode:** Automatic dark mode support that respects system preferences with manual toggle option.
+-   **Mobile-First Design:** Optimized for mobile devices with touch-friendly controls and responsive layouts.
+-   **Connection Status:** Real-time connection monitoring with offline notifications and graceful degradation.
+-   **Loading Animations:** Smooth loading screens and transitions for better user experience.

 ## Supported Transit Services